MoldirShabikova/project2/client/README.md

 #### PostMVP

-- A user is able to update and delete
+- A user is able to edit and delete

 ## Project Schedule